privacy-tech-lab/privacyflash-pro/README.md

 PrivacyFlash Pro was written by David Baraka (@davebaraka), Rafael Goldstein (@rgoldstein01), Sarah Jin (@sj-in), and Sebastian Zimmeck (@SebastianZimmeck) as an academic project of the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu/).
 Kuba Alicki (@kalicki1) wrote the unit tests.

+Our [paper](https://sebastianzimmeck.de/zimmeckEtAlPrivacyFlashPro2021.pdf) appears at the Network and Distributed System Security Symposium (NDSS).

 ## Installing and Running PrivacyFlash Pro

 You can install and run PrivacyFlash Pro from the packaged release or from the source files.